 Scholarship decisions are made on a yearly basis, so being granted a scholarship in one academic year does not guarantee that you will receive it for the next academic year.
 Unless you have been informed from the initial receipt of your scholarship that it is a multi-year award, you should not assume that you will receive it again.

 You may adjust your scholarship award across semesters in a single academic year by using a Scholarship Redistribution Form.

 You can notify our office that you are receiving an outside scholarship.
 The check itself should be sent to the Office of the Bursar.

 In this situation, you should send an e-mail to firstname.lastname@example.org to discuss your options.
 You likely will already have a completed scholarship application on record, but you may be required to submit additional documentation to our office to be reconsidered.
 Note that, however, a reconsideration does not guarantee an award made.

 If you are receiving a scholarship and drop a course, your scholarship points that paid for the dropped class will be reversed.
 You will not be able to enroll in a course, have your scholarship disburse to pay for it, then drop the class and keep the scholarship money.

-Some scholarships do consider financial need in addition to academic merit.
-However, as a general rule, our scholarships are merit-based.
-You should complete the general scholarship application to the best of your ability.
-Your personal statement, letters of recommendation, and all other application materials should be outstanding documents that demonstrate your strong capabilities as a student.
+Scholarships at TC are academic merit based.
+Your personal statement, letters of recommendation, and all other application materials along with your scholarship application should be outstanding documents that demonstrate your strong capabilities as a student.